Los Angeles County Museum of Art: Zumthor Building

 Specifics about the third phase, which initially was to involve renovations to older buildings, long remained undisclosed.
 In November 2009, plans were made public that LACMA's director Michael Govan was working with Swiss architect and Pritzker Prize laureate Peter Zumthor on plans for rebuilding the eastern section of the campus, the Perreira Buildings between the two new Renzo Piano buildings and the tar pits.
 Architecture firm Skidmore, Owings & Merrill collaborated with Zumthor on the building's design.
 With an estimated cost of $650 million, Zumthor's first proposal called for a horizontal building along Wilshire Boulevard.
 It would have been wrapped in glass on all sides and its main galleries lifted one floor into the air.
 The wide roof would have been covered with solar panels.
 In a later concession to concerns raised by its neighbor, the Page Museum, LACMA had Zumthor alter the shape of his proposed building to stretch across Wilshire Boulevard and away from the La Brea Tar Pits.

-In June 2014, the Los Angeles County Board of Supervisors approved $5 million for LACMA to continue its proposed plans to tear down the structures on the east end of its campus for a single museum building.
+In June 2014, the Los Angeles County Board of Supervisors approved $5 million for LACMA to continue its proposed plans to tear down the William Perreira structures and its 1980's additions on the east end of its campus for a single museum building.
 Later that year, they approved in concept a plan that would provide public financing and $125 million toward the $600-million project.

 On April 8, 2019, the Zumthor-designed building was approved by the Los Angeles County Board of Supervisors.
 The final approved building designed was scaled back from the original 387500 sqft to 347500 sqft, with gallery space shrinking from 121000 sqft to 110000 sqft.
 The new proposal also dropped the black form aesthetics, reducing it to a one-level, aboveground, glass-enclosed, sand-colored concrete building, to save costs.
 The design still calls for an arm above Wilshire Boulevard.